-Leading New Zealand language school DynaSpeak is pioneering the use of Cambridge English for Schools exams to establish the English language proficiency of overseas students hoping to enter the prestigious Auckland Grammar School.
+Leading New Zealand language school DynaSpeak is pioneering the use of Cambridge English Qualifications for schools to establish the English language proficiency of overseas students hoping to enter the prestigious Auckland Grammar School.

-DynaSpeak operates across New Zealand and first offered Cambridge English exams when Hugh Fenemore joined the company as Centre Examinations Manager in 2013.
-Aware of the Cambridge English reputation for quality Hugh established DynaSpeak as a Cambridge English centre, before pioneering the use of Cambridge English for Schools exams in the assessment of overseas students applying for entry to Auckland Grammar School, one of the most prestigious in the country.
+DynaSpeak operates across New Zealand and first offered Cambridge English Qualifications when Hugh Fenemore joined the company as Centre Examinations Manager in 2013.
+Aware of the Cambridge English reputation for quality, Hugh established DynaSpeak as a Cambridge English centre, before pioneering the use of Cambridge English Qualifications for schools in the assessment of overseas students applying for entry to Auckland Grammar School, one of the most prestigious in the country.

-This was the first pre-entry testing of its kind in the whole Australasia region, and - according to Hugh - 'by using internationally recognised Cambridge English tests for schools, DynaSpeak has set an example intended to encourage other school partners to use appropriate tests to ensure international students are properly prepared for success at secondary school.'
+This was the first pre-entry testing of its kind in the whole Australasia region, and - according to Hugh -'by using internationally recognised Cambridge English Qualifications for schools, DynaSpeak has set an example intended to encourage other school partners to use appropriate tests to ensure international students are properly prepared for success at secondary school.'